Skip to main content

 • Explain what threat modeling is and why it’s important.

-• Define threat modeling terminology.
+• Describe the threat modeling process.

 • Identify your team for conducting a threat modeling exercise.